-Here's what people are learning about Struesli ... unlike other granolas, it doesn't cause a quick and drastic spike in blood sugar.
+Here's what people are learning about low sugar Struesli ... unlike regular granolas, it doesn't cause a quick and drastic spike in blood sugar.
+Struesli is a no added sugar granola that's also very low glycemic and high in fiber.

 The Science: Why Struesli Doesn't Spike Blood Sugar

-Second, most granolas are made from a base of grains, which contribute to the overall carbohydrate count.
-But Struesli is grain-free and has a lower total carbohydrate count than most granolas.
-Struesli is also high in fiber and healthy fats, which slow down digestion of the food (and any food you eat it with), resulting in a much slower and lower flow of glucose into your bloodstream.
+- is a grain-free granola and has a lower total carbohydrate count than most other granolas that are made from a base of oats and grains.
+Struesli is also high in fiber and healthy fats, two nutrients that slow down digestion of the low sugar granola (and any food you eat it with).
+This results in a much slower and lower flow of glucose into your bloodstream.

-And finally, Struesli contains tiger nuts, which help reduce rapid blood sugar increases due to their fiber content.
-But they also contain arginine, an amino acid that has been linked to increasing insulin sensitivity and insulin production, both of which help manage to keep your blood sugar more steady.
+- contains tiger nuts, which help reduce rapid blood sugar increases due to their fiber content.
+Tiger nuts also contain arginine, an amino acid that has been linked to increasing insulin sensitivity and insulin production, both of which help manage to keep your blood sugar more steady.

 Others Ways To Avoid Blood Sugar Spikes